A much Sweeter ‘Sweet Spot’ Php 25K Gaming PC Build Guide [Q1 2020]

 Storage – SSD

 As for the case, this should be entirely up to you.
-For this price range, we would suggest the Tecware Nexus M because it looks good, has USB 3.0 (pretty much a standard now in 2019), and it comes with three 120mm Tecware case fans, so you don’t have to worry too much about airflow.
+In the video below, we took the Raidmax Neon LED (PhP 1,520), but that’s just because BJ probably wanted something new (As mentioned, he’s had “two or three” Tecware Nexus Ms in his life).
+Still, we’d recommend the Tecware Nexus M for just PhP 30 more than the Raidmax case.
+It looks good, has USB 3.0 (pretty much a standard now in 2020), and it comes with three 120mm Tecware case fans, so you don’t have to worry too much about airflow.

 If you have any questions about this build or need recommendations, don’t hesitate to leave a comment.